LAND OF SMILES -Nov to Dec 2022

 Meal at the Savoey Restaurant (Terminal 21)

-Fried Sea Bass, Crab curry, Oysters omelet, Dessert- Chendol strips (called Singapore noodles, haha), taro, cantaloupe, ice-acream and love-letters, prawn pan cake and pineapple fried rice.
+Fried Sea Bass, Crab curry, Oysters omelet, Dessert- consists of Chendol strips (called Singapore noodles, haha), taro, cantaloupe, ice-cream and love-letters), Prawn pan cake and Pineapple fried rice.
+Heard the place is a popular hang-out among the Thais.

 Smiling in the Land of Smiles (Siam Paragon)